-Latest on Mets and Yankees target Yoshinobu Yamamoto: Cubs the latest team to scout Japanese ace
+Latest on Mets and Yankees target Yoshinobu Yamamoto: Giants are monitoring the situation

 Here's the latest news and buzz on Mets and Yankees target Yoshinobu Yamamoto...